 Lovely Little Ribbons of Perfectly Made Pasta

-This recipe uses our tried and true recipe for fresh Italian pasta.
-Check out the entire post for all of our best tips, tricks and advice for making fresh pasta at home.
+Check out the entire post for all of our best tips, tricks and advice for making fresh Italian pasta at home:

 (How To Make Fresh Pasta)